dniel/terraform/README.md

 ## Kubernetes deployment
 The terraform scripts does NOT contain the provisioning of Kubernetes itself.
-I have two clusters running, one in Amazon EKS deployed by cloudformation and one on-prem on VMWare deployed with Canonical JUJU.
+I have two clusters running, one in Amazon EKS deployed by cloudformation and one on-prem on VMWare deployed with Tanzu Kubernetes Grid (TKG).

 ## Init manifests
 Some stuff I havent managed yet to deploy with Terraform and will ned to be deployed to Kubernetes